erlang/docker-erlang-example/README.md

 In this example we create a docker image containing a small Erlang application.

+For more complex examples, a number of links can be found [here](http://github.com/erlang/docker-erlang-example/tree/minikube-simple/).

 We use the following Dockerfile, containing two build stages:

 ```Dockerfile